Career summary

 My early studies were in the arts, initiated by a love for working with clay.
 I graduated with a master’s degree in fine art from UCT in 2005 and worked as a visual designer and lecturer in art and digital media in the years that followed.

-My clinical experience started with an addiction counselling internship at the Cape Town Drug Counselling Centre in 2018, where I fulfilled the clinical hours of a postgraduate diploma in addictions, obtained through UCT.
-I did further training in compassionate inquiry, Gabor Maté's trauma and addiction-focused therapeutic approach; the Trauma Research Foundation’s certificate programme in traumatic stress studies, led by Bessel van der Kolk; and brainspotting, through Brainspotting UK.
-I am currently engaged in Peter Levine's somatic experiencing practitioner training while working at an inpatient addiction treatment clinic and seeing private clients.
+I have trained in compassionate inquiry, Gabor Maté's trauma and addiction-focused therapeutic approach; completed the Trauma Research Foundation’s certificate programme in traumatic stress studies, led by Bessel van der Kolk; and qualified as a brainspotting practitioner through Brainspotting UK.
+I am currently engaged in Peter Levine's somatic experiencing practitioner training.

 I am analytical as well as philosophically minded, and enjoy pursuing both breadth and depth in learning.
 My research experience is grounded in the fields of philosophy, art theory and discourse, neuropsychology and contemplative science.